programminghistorian/jekyll/lessons/data-mining-the-internet-archive.md

 place_of_pub = record['260']['a']
 ```

-The documentation for `pymarc`{.filename} is a little less complete than
+The documentation for `pymarc` is a little less complete than that for
-that for the Internet Archive, especially when it comes to parsing XML
+the Internet Archive, especially when it comes to parsing XML records.
-records.
-But a little rooting around in the source code for the module
+But a little rooting around in the source code for the module reveals
-reveals some [functions that it provides for working with MARC XML
+some [functions that it provides for working with MARC XML records][].
-records][].
 One of these, called map\_xml() is described this way:

 ``` python
 def map_xml(function, *files):